joelchrono12/joelchrono12.ml/_posts/2021-02-15-forgiveness-weird.md

 title: Asking for forgiveness due to simple things
 header: Asking for forgiveness due to simple things
 date: "2021-02-15 09:58:00 -0600"
-description: Why is it so weird to ask to be forgiven when doing something wrong but "it's not a big deal"
+description: Why is it so weird to ask for forgiveness when doing something wrong when its not considered a big deal?
 tags: lifestyle thoughts
+permalink: /blog/request-forgiveness-for-small-things/
-permalink: /request-forgiveness-for-small-things/
+redirect_from: /request-forgiveness-for-small-things/
 layout: post
 ---